rabssm/Radiometer/README.md

 i2c-4	i2c       	4.i2c                           	I2C adapter
 ```

-To use the alternative I2C busses, use the --bus option as described in the "Running the radiometer data acquisition software" below.
+To use the alternative I2C buses, use the --bus option as described in the "Running the radiometer data acquisition software" below.

 More details about assigning extra I2C ports can be found at https://github.com/JJSlabbert/Raspberry_PI_i2C_conficts .